besartelezi/kahoot-but-better/README.md

 And function components are functions that return HTML.
 We use them in order to build an interactive app in a very clean and fast way.

-## Hooks - You're Still Not Experienced Enough Young Student
+## Hooks - You're Still Not Experienced Enough Young Student :alien:
 Hooks let us use state and other React features, without actually writing a class.
 Just because of that one sentence I can already understand why they're mainly used in Function Components.